The Caves of Steel

 Historical Context & Writing Background

 Asimov wrote this at the suggestion of editor Horace Gold, who challenged him to combine science fiction with detective fiction.
-The result was one of the first successful genre mashups in SF.
+The result was published by Doubleday) and became one of the first successful genre mashups in SF.
 R. Daneel Olivaw, introduced here, would become one of Asimov's most important characters, appearing across the entire Foundation universe.

 Critical Reception

 Praised for successfully blending science fiction with mystery.
-The Baley–Daneel partnership is considered one of the great relationships in SF literature.
-The novel remains highly readable and is often recommended as an entry point to Asimov's work.
+The Baley–Daneel partnership is considered one of the great literary relationships in SF, as noted by the Encyclopedia of Science Fiction.
+The novel remains highly readable and is often recommended as an entry point to Asimov's work by sites like Goodreads where it holds a 4.14/5 rating.

 Connection to Asimov's Universe